Moisture vapor transmission rate

 Moisture vapor transmission rate (MVTR), also water vapor transmission rate (WVTR), is a measure of the passage of water vapor through a substance.
 It is a measure of the permeability for vapor barriers.

 There are many industries where moisture control is critical.
 Moisture sensitive foods and pharmaceuticals are put in packaging with controlled MVTR to achieve the required quality, safety, and shelf life.
 In clothing, MVTR as a measure of breathability has contributed to greater comfort for wearers of clothing for outdoor activity.
 The building materials industry also manages the moisture barrier properties in architectural components to ensure the correct moisture levels in the internal spaces of buildings.
 Optoelectronic devices based on organic material, generally named OLEDs, need an encapsulation with low values of WVTR to guarantee the same performances over the lifetime of the device.

-MVTR generally decreases with increasing thickness of the film/barrier, and increases with increasing temperature.
+MVTR generally decreases with increasing thickness of the film/barrier, and increases with increasing temperature difference between inside and outside of the barrier/membrane under consideration.